johnwalley/allotment/README.md

 ### Programmatic control

-You can use a ref to get access to the Allotment component instance and call its reset method manually:
+You can use a ref to get access to the Allotment component instance and call its reset and resize methods manually:

 ```jsx
 const ref = React.useRef(ref);